Prices may change during this period(usually £62.00)

 Sky Broadband Superfast uses the fibre-optic network to deliver quicker, more reliable speeds to your home.
-There’s no cap on usage which makes it ideal for heavy internet users as you can download as much as you like without worrying about a monthly limit.
-There are some other impressive benefits included, such as the Sky Hub, and you can take it as a bundle with other services like Sky TV.
+There’s also no cap on your usage which makes it ideal for heavy internet users.
+Other impressive benefits include the Sky Hub and you can take it as a bundle with Sky Q.

-Sky Broadband Essential is provided using copper wire, and this is much slower than the fibre-optic network.
-However, it is still quick enough for those who do not demand too much from their internet, and with Sky you could expect 11Mbps on average.
-It may be slower than this in practice, because the amount of other users in the area, the time of day and your distance from the exchange.
+Sky Broadband Essential is provided using copper wire and this is much slower than the fibre-optic network.
+However, it is still quick enough for those who do not demand too much from their internet and with Sky, you can expect 11Mbps on average.

-With Sky Broadband Superfast you can enjoy much faster connectivity, and the advanced technology used allows for a more consistent download speed as well.
-You’ll still see varying speeds advertised from different providers offering fibre, but with Sky Broadband Superfast the average is 59Mbps.
+With Sky Broadband Superfast you can enjoy significantly faster connectivity, and the advanced technology used allows for a more consistent download speed as well.
+With Sky Broadband Superfast, the average download speed is 59Mbps.